 - A masculine woman is one who embraces qualities traditionally thought to be more masculine: Assertiveness, competitiveness, self-reliance, and ambition.

 - There is no “one reason” why a woman has stronger masculine energy.
 How and why is unique to the individual

 - A woman is no “less of a woman” when they connect with their Masculinity.

-We each have Masculine and Feminine potential within us.
+I have written a lot of articles at HeroRise about how each has Masculine and Feminine potential within us.
 Women have access to their Masculine essence, as much as men have access to their feminine side.
 It is important to embrace the masculine side of ourselves, no matter what sex we identify with!